Electronic payment processes make some people nervous. They shouldn’t.

 Essentially, you are looking at a rapid turnaround time for invoices and less manual work for your financial team.
-You want to eliminate the time they waste cutting a paper check, mailing the check, and tracking the deposit of the check are eliminated.
+You want to eliminate the time they waste cutting a paper check, mailing the check, and tracking the deposit of the check.

 So in the scheme of things, the short amount of time it takes your team to learn the new ePayment technology will end up saving your company countless hours of FTE staffing later.

-Not to mention the automation payment process has been proven to help companies reduce the processing time by up to 70 percent across the board.
+Not to mention the automated payment process helps companies reduce the processing time by up to 70 percent across the board.

 Are you concerned that virtual payments will cost your company more money because of the automatic clearing house (ACH), credit transaction fees, and virtual credit card transaction fees?

 But the truth is that the average cost of cutting a manual check is $5.14 per check according to the Association for Finance Professionals Payments Cost Benchmarking Survey.

 The maximum fee using CoreIntegrator Payment Automation via OnPay Solutions to produce paper check is only $1.30 per payment – and the cost goes down based on the type of payment you make and as volume goes up.
 ACH payments, for example, start at only 45 cents per transaction!

 In fact, by paying with our virtual card payment technologies not only are payments free, but you can actually monetize bill payment. vCards allow you to turn AP processing into a profit center by giving you a 1% rebate on every invoice you pay!